How To Get Into Ice Cross

 These are top level races.
 Athletes must qualify to compete at this level.
 Qualifying points are awarded by participating in the lower level 250 and 500 point races.
 These points determine a world ranking.
 The top athletes are then invited to participate at any ATSX 1000 races.

 More details on the different levels of competition available in the Athlete’s Rulebook.

-2) Registration fees for that race will be indicated.
-Payment is sometimes via the ATSX Database directly, sometimes external via the organiser’s website.
-Link to organizers’ websites are accessible in the information section of each event in the 'Calendar & Results' on data.atssx.org.
+2) Registration fees for each race will be indicated.
+Payment may be directly through the ATSX Database or through an external link via the organizer’s website.
+Link to each organizer website are accessible in the information section of each event in the 'Calendar & Results' on data.ATSX.org.

 Registration window for each race is indicated on the registration section.
-Sign up before the end of the corresponding period.
-You will receive confirmation by email and it will show on your Dashboard at data.atsx.org.
+Once registered, you will receive an email confirmation and it will show on your Dashboard at data.ATSX.org.

-Please note that Registration is only valid once the payment has been completed.
-The organisation reserves the right to remove from the participants list any athlete who registered and did not pay the registration fees, in order to allow other athletes to register.
-For Payment issues, please contact the organizer or the ATSX.
+Please note that registration is only valid once payment has been completed.
+The organization reserves the right to remove any athlete who registered and did not pay the registration fee, in order to allow other athletes to register.
+For Payment issues, please contact the event organizer or the ATSX.

 Still have questions?
-We will be happy to answer them:
+We are happy to answer them: